Imagine saying farewell to your loved one at the dock as they boarded a boat, then discovering later that they never made it to their destination.

-The little boat was a sloop called, Come Back originally from Jost van Dyke.
+The little boat she traveled on was a sloop called, Come Back, originally from Jost van Dyke.

 The next day, Mr. Berrian received the frantic news that she never arrived!